 Speaking at his annual press-conference, Vladimir Putin said that the economic downturn will last two years at the most.

-Russian strongman Vladimir Putin has ratcheted up his anti-Western rhetoric, accusing them of treating other countries like their underlings.
+The Russian strongman also ratcheted up his anti-Western rhetoric, accusing Moscow's partners of treating other countries like their underlings.